usnistgov/ccu_validation_scoring/README.md

  * `-o`: output directory containing the score and alignment file

+ * `-xR`: character gap for the text reference instances merging

+ * `-aR`: second gap for the time reference instances merging

+ * `-xS`: character gap for the text system instances merging

+ * `-aS`: second gap for the time system instances merging

+ * `-lS`: choose min_llr or max_llr to combine system llrs for the system instances merging

+ * `-vS`: choose class or class-status to define how to handle the adhere/violate labels for the system instances merging. class is to use the class label only to merge and class-status is to use the class and status label to merge

 ```bash
 # an example of norm scoring
 CCU_scoring score-nd \